dewittpe/qwraps/README.md

 confidence intervals, and p-values from different types of regression models and allows for (back)transforms of the coefficients.

+The function `tableone` is being developed to allow for quick summary tables for a dataset overall, and by a grouping variable.

+I'm hoping to get a more and more people to start to use this package, find errors, and suggest enhancements.

 May of the functions are particularly useful for writing data analysis reports via `knitr` http://yihui.name/knitr/ and LaTeX.

 ## How to get qwraps in R